Overview of Durham Region

 The Region of Durham is situated in the highly developed and populated economic centre of Ontario, known as the Golden Horseshoe, that stretches from Oshawa to Niagara Falls.
 Durham Region lies immediately to the east of the City of Toronto within the Greater Toronto Area and encompasses an area of approximately 2,590 square kilometres (1,000 square miles).
 The area is characterized by a variety of landscapes and communities.
 A series of major lakeshore urban communities contrast with a variety of small towns, villages, hamlets and farms which lie immediately inland.
 The relatively flat lakeshore area marked by the bluffs, wooded creeks and ancient shoreline, features contrasts with the hummocky topography of the Oak Ridges Moraine running parallel to the shoreline only 15 miles to the north.
 This diverse landscape of woods, headwaters, ridges and hollows gives way to rolling farmlands and lakes to the north.
 Here the Municipality spreads into the prime recreational lakelands of Simcoe, Scugog and the Kawarthas.

-A recent report by the Planning Department estimates that the population of the Region of Durham was 633,130 in May 2011.
+A recent report by the Planning Division estimates that the population of the Region of Durham was 633,130 in May 2011.
 A target of 810,000 people has been estimated for the number of people living in the Region by the year 2021, and a target of 970,000 people by the year 2031.

 The Community Vision